 Support from our partners at the Earthquake Commission and Auckland Council make this project possible.

 The city of Auckland is built on the potentially active Auckland Volcanic Field.
 It is also vulnerable to ash fall from other North Island volcanoes.
 As Auckland provides over 1/3 of the nation’s gross domestic product, is a major transport and economic hub, and is home to over 1.6 million people, a volcanic eruption would place the nation’s economy and the city’s infrastructure and population at risk.

 Findings have the potential to enhance our understanding of volcanic fields like Auckland’s, improve business decision-making and risk management practices, as well as make Auckland a safer place.

 What are we doing?

-Scientists, emergency managers, economists, and other experts and stakeholders across New Zealand are working together to create an integrated risk model summarising the answers to three major questions:
+Scientists, emergency managers, economists, and other experts and stakeholders across New Zealand (and beyond) are working together to achieve the aspirational objectives of the programme:

 - We are confident in knowing the Auckland Volcanic Field (AVF)

 - Our diverse society knows, understands and trusts our science

 - People will behave appropriately in a volcanic crisis